IAjimi/AdventOfCode/2021/README.md

 # Advent of Code (2021)
 This repository contains Python solutions to the 2021 edition of [Advent of Code](https://adventofcode.com/2021).

+This is my first year completing the puzzles "live" (sometimes at midnight, always during the day of the puzzle's release).

 | Day | Description | Solution |
 | --- | -------| -----|
 | [1](https://adventofcode.com/2021/day/1) | Cumulative sum over an array. | [:star::star:](https://github.com/IAjimi/AdventOfCode/blob/master/2021/AOC1.py) |